nthnn/rishka/misc/pages/system_calls.md

 The Rishka virtual runtime kernel provides an extensive array of system calls, offering a rich set of functionalities and services for user-level applications on the ESP32-WROVER microcontroller platform.

 The below table is a comprehensive listing with details of the diverse range of system calls available within the Rishka kernel.
-Note that this is subject to changes since Rishka is still underdevelopment.
+Note that this is subject to changes since Rishka is still under development.

 | Address (`A7`) | Name                | `A0`               | `A1`                | `A2`             | `A3`              | Implementation            |
 |----------------|---------------------|--------------------|---------------------|------------------|-------------------|---------------------------|